Firecatsstuff/Arch-Installation-Guide-btw/README.md

 `iwctl`

-to get into iwd and to connect to wifi you have to type this:
+to get into iwd .To connect to wifi you have to type this:

 `station wlan0 connect WifiName`